gaoqisheng123-bot/machine-learning-zoomcamp-homework/capstone_2/README.md

-# Traffic Sign Recognition Project
+# Traffic Sign Recognition: A Deep Learning Approach using CNNs

 This project implements a complete end-to-end Machine Learning pipeline to classify traffic signs from the German Traffic Sign Recognition Benchmark (GTSRB).